 The main distinction between intellectual disability and learning disability is IQ.
-A person with an intellectual disability will have an IQ at or below 70 and struggle with adaptive behaviors like communication and self-care.
+A person with an intellectual disability will have an IQ at or below 70 and have difficulty with communication and self-care.

 In contrast, someone with a learning disability typically has average or above-average intelligence.
 The term learning disability is more academically oriented and describes difficulties understanding skills learned in a school setting like reading, math, and writing.

-Now that you understand how an intellectual disability differs from a learning disability, let’s discuss how to spot an intellectual disability.
+Now that you understand how an intellectual disability differs from a learning disability, let’s discuss how to determine an intellectual disability.

 Signs of an Intellectual Disability

 Intellectual disabilities can be mild (IQ 50-70), moderate (IQ 36-49), severe (IQ 20-35), or profound (IQ below 20).
 Milder intellectual impairments may go unnoticed in young children and become more apparent as they get older.

 Because intellectual disabilities are common amongst individuals with cerebral palsy, parents need to be aware of symptoms so they can start therapeutic treatment as early as possible.